9. How to Pay for a War: Part 1#

 array([[ 0.05000002, 19.79166504, 0.2083334 ]]))

-This explains the fanning out of the conditional empirical distribution of taxation across time, computing by simulation the Barro model a large number of times:
+This explains the fanning out of the conditional empirical distribution of taxation across time, computed by simulating the Barro model many times and averaging over simulated paths:

 T = 500